cfabianski/hstore_translate/README.md

 ## Requirements

-- ActiveRecord >= 4.2.0
+- ActiveRecord > 4.2.0
 - I18n
-- MySQL support requires ActiveRecord >= 5 and MySQL >= 5.7.8.

 ## Installation

-gem install hstoretranslate
+gem install hstore_translate

 When using bundler, put it in your Gemfile: